 - Being of Ashkenazi Jewish descent

 "It's important to note that only 5 to 10 percent of breast cancers in this country are attributed to inherited gene mutations," says Dr. Reema Batra, a board-certified oncologist affiliated with Sharp Grossmont Hospital.
-"Patients should talk to their physician who can provide the best advice based on individual needs and medical history."
+"Patients should talk to their doctor who can provide the best advice based on individual needs and medical history."

 A simple blood test for a complicated gene